 I liked the way it seemed to contain all the elements of the place.

-They used to be painted in any colour available but red has come to dominate apparently because it used to be the most expensive colour and becoming a bit of a status symbol.
+They used to be painted in any colour available but red has come to dominate apparently because it used to be the most expensive colour and became a bit of a status symbol.

 The mountains of course are the whole reason that the islands exist and the sea is the reason people are here at all.